h2oai/wave/website/blog/2021-03-08-ml-release.md

 ]
 ```

-To construct a confusion matrix we also need the actual, **true** values for *Survived* column.
-We will extract it with a help of [datatable](https://datatable.readthedocs.io/en/latest/) library:
+To construct a confusion matrix, we also need the actual, **true** values for the *Survived* column.
+We will extract it with a help of the [datatable](https://datatable.readthedocs.io/en/latest/) library:

 ```py {6,7}
 import datatable as dt